-While it may sound strange at first, there may be a positive effect between eating a low carb, high fat ketogenic diet and lowering or even eliminating your insulin resistance, as we’ll discuss in today’s guide.
+While it may sound strange at first, there may be a positive effect between eating a low-carb, high-fat ketogenic diet and lowering or even eliminating your insulin resistance.

 That’s where insulin comes in.

 When your pancreas realizes your blood glucose levels are high, it creates and sends out insulin to balance them out again.

 Insulin is a hormone responsible for pushing the glucose out of your bloodstream and into your cells where it can be used.
 This is what’s known as insulin signaling.
 As your muscle and fat cells pick up all the glucose, your blood sugar levels return to normal as a result[*].